course-dprep/airbnb-amenities-for-digital-nomads-barcelona/README.md

 # Shifting Demand for Airbnb Amenities among Digital Nomads

 The objective of this project is to examine the Airbnb market of Barcelona, with a focus on identifying amenities that are most important among digital nomads.
-This project aims to provide insights into how landlords can make their apartments more attractive for long-term rentals by for example digital nomals by prioritizing these amenities.
+This project aims to provide insights into how landlords can make their listings more attractive for long-term rentals by for example digital nomals by prioritizing these amenities.

 ## Research motivation